f2prateek/dart/README.md

 ```
 Parceler usage is optional and will take place only when Parceler is present in the classpath.

-When possible, it will be used to parcelize collections instead of serializing them to gain speed.
+When available, Parceler will be used to parcelize collections instead of serializing them, in order to gain speed.

 Proguard
 --------